julien6387/supvisors/docs/configuration.rst

 ``supvisors_list``

-    The exhaustive list of |Supvisors| instances to handle, separated by commas.
+    The list of expected |Supvisors| instances to handle, separated by commas.
     The elements of ``supvisors_list`` define how the |Supvisors| instances will share information between them and must be identical to all |Supvisors| instances or unpredictable behavior may happen.
     The exhaustive form of an element matches ``<identifier>host_name:http_port:internal_port``,